FAQs for Staff

 Yes!
 However, if you spent time previously at another Ramah camp, as either a camper or staff-member, we will contact that camp for their permission before interviewing you.

 Yes!
 We hire many international staff, and we have one of the largest contingents of Israeli staff-members of any Jewish summer camp in the United States.
 Your procedure for applying is the same as for American staff.
 For international staff, in addition to your salary, we will cover the costs of your VISA and also the cost of your flights to/from camp (up to an agreed-upon limit).
 For Israeli adult-staff members planning to come with their children, we have an additional tuition discount for Israeli kids.

-Within a week of your accepting a position, we will e-mail you your contract and a variety of staff forms.
+After you accept a position with us, we will e-mail you your contract and a variety of staff forms.
 All forms are due by May 1st.

 All college-age staff-members (counselors and specialists) live in tzrifim (bunk) with our campers.
-On average, a Ramah tzrif has 12-14 hanichim (campers) along with two or three madrichim hevrati’im (bunk counselors) and one or two madrichim miktzoyim (specialists).
+On average, a Ramah tzrif has 12-14 hanichim (campers) along with two or three madrichim (bunk counselors).

 Adult staff-members live in adult staff housing.
 We have two main clusters of staff-housing, with rooms in a variety of shapes, sizes, and configurations.
 We do our best to place each adult staff-member in the room that is best for him/her and his/her family.
 The staff housing is rustic but in good condition.
 We do not guarantee a private bathroom.